sudomesh/node-configurator/README.md

 ## Node database ##

 You need to have a running instance of the [node database](https://github.com/sudomesh/node-database).
-The node database is used for tracking and assigning unique static IP addresses for nodes and also keeps track of contat information for node ownwers initial passwords assigned to nodes.
+The node database is used for tracking and assigning unique static IP addresses for nodes and also keeps track of contact information for node owners and initial passwords assigned to nodes.

 If you just download and run it, it will come up on localhost port 3000.